-Forest ecosystem is the most dominant ecosystem in the country with 70.46 percent of the total area under forest cover.
-The temperate zone lying between 2000m to 4000m contains the temperate conifer and broad leaf forest.
-The subtropical zone, which lies between 150m to 2000m contains the sub-tropical and tropical vegetation.
+The forest ecosystem is the most dominant ecosystem in the country with 70.46 percent of the total area under forest cover.
+The temperate zone lying between 2000m to 4000m contains the temperate conifer and broadleaf forest.
+The subtropical zone, which lies between 150m to 2000m contains sub-tropical and tropical vegetation.
 Mixed conifer and broadleaf forests are the two dominant forest types, constituting 62.43 and 22.69 percent of the total forest cover respectively.

-The country is has six major agro-ecological zones corresponding with altitude range and climatic conditions.
+The country has six major agroecological zones corresponding to altitude range and climatic conditions.
 The agricultural ecosystem in the country extends from as low as 600m to about 4500m above sea level.